bernardoaraujor/dRSA/README.md

 The bytesize of `rsa_seed` is given by the formula: `rsa_seed_len = rsa_bits / 8`.
 That means that `rsa_seed` is directly proportional to how many bits we choose for the RSA keypair.

-2048-bit RSA is ([recommended by NIST](https://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-57Pt3r1.pdf)), so `rsa_bits = 2048` is the only value IOTA2RSA supports.
+2048-bit RSA is [recommended by NIST](https://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-57Pt3r1.pdf), so IOTA2RSA only supports 2048 and 4096 flavours of RSA.

 ### IOTA to RSA seed derivation